bowst/bbd8/README.md

 We will follow these steps, using the Theme Guide on Drupal.org as a reference: https://www.drupal.org/theme-guide/8

-1. Define a theme with an .info.yml file
+1. Define a theme with a your_theme.info.yml file
-2. Add regions to a theme
+2. Add regions to your theme